"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-Whether they slip it around their jeans in the coming days or add it to their backpack, the kids will love bouncing around with a pumpkin, vampire, or ghoulish key chain.
+Whether they attach 'em to their jean loops or to their backpack, they'll love bouncing around with these cute pumpkin, skeleton, or ghost key chains.

 Instead of a treat that'll last for all of five seconds, hand out 48 pages worth of assorted coloring sheets, puzzles, and games that'll keep them occupied for hours.

 25. Drink packets

 26. Pop fidget toys

 Both kids and adults alike will enjoy these pumpkin-shaped pop fidget toys that help soothe anxiety one pop at a time.